August 09, 2024

 Image 4.
 The Carbice Pad installed on the RTX 4080 Super.

-As shown in Figure 1, Carbice Pad materials actually improve with thermal cycling and show no degradation after 6 months of simulated cycling — whereas the OEM grease can have hot spot temperatures above 100º C after only 6 months of use despite the initial good performance.
+As shown in Figure 1, Carbice Pad materials actually improve with thermal cycling and show no degradation after 6 months of cycling — whereas the OEM grease can have hot spot temperatures above 100º C after only 6 months of use despite the initial good performance.
 Carbice will continually update our customers with thermal performance as a function of time to demonstrate the durability of our materials.

 Figure 1.
 Initially, the OEM grease performs quite well and is slightly better than the Carbice Pad.
 However, after only 6 months of cycling, Carbice Pad outperforms the OEM grease by more than 30º C and is well below the required operating temperature for optimum performance.